Introduction

 Steps Taken to Prevent and Reduce the Risks of Forced Labour and Child Labour

-In our financial year ending December 31, 2024, our approach to preventing and reducing the risks of forced labour or child labour in our operations focused on applying our formal policies, codes of conduct for our employees, and complying with laws protecting our customers, colleagues, and employees.
+During the fiscal year ending December 31, 2025, our approach to preventing and reducing the risks of forced labour or child labour in our operations focused on applying our formal policies, codes of conduct for our employees, and complying with laws protecting our customers, colleagues, and employees.
 In our supply chains, we conducted a high-level assessment of the risks of forced labour or child labour in our supply chains and reviewed the available information about our OEMs and suppliers’ practices relating to modern slavery risks.

 Policies & Due Diligence Processes

 Furthermore, our Employee Code of Conduct notes that it “applies to all employees…across all jurisdictions” and encompasses “independent contractors, consultants, agents, and other representatives”.
 Specifically, it states that all individuals “must always follow applicable jurisdictional laws, rules, and regulations”.
 Our onboarding process for all new staff ensures that our Code of Conduct is communicated properly and clearly to all employees who join our organization.
-By adhering to company policies and procedures that comply with legal and regulatory requirements, we are confident that we have mitigated the risk of forced labour or child labour within our workforce.
+By adhering to company policies and procedures that comply with legal and regulatory requirements, Go Auto has taken steps to reduce the risk of forced labour or child labour within its workforce.

 Assessment of Forced Labour & Child Labour Risks